righnix/righnix/README.md

 ### 🔥 **Current Focus**
 - Developing custom pentesting tools in Python.
 - Automating repetitive tasks with Bash and Python scripts.
-- Exploring new bypass techniques for captchas and web security analysis.
+- Exploring new bypass techniques for servers and web security analysis.

 ---